ArtHirche/ArtHirche/README.md

 <br>

-- A passionate Self-taught Back-end developer
+- A passionate Self-taught Back-end developer.
-- Currently learning Development in Python by Self
+- Currently learning Development in FIAP, studying Systems Analysis and Development.
-- I’m currently open for an Intern
+- I’m currently open for an Intern.

 <br><br>